 This stain remover must be rinsed, taking more time, and is meant to lighten stains and help prevent new ones.
 We found that it may spread stains rather than removing them, and the strong smell may be irritating to your dog.
 Bodhi offers a great 100% money-back guarantee.

-6. Petpost Tear Stain Remover Wipes
+6. Petpost Tear Stain Remover Wipes for Dogs

 The Petpost Tear Stain Remover Wipes are somewhat expensive and may not work well but are very easy to use.